On or around 10/18/2019 (Ongoing date of last review)

 This case was voluntarily dismissed on December 26, 2018.
 A related case continues under Docket 18-CV-10830 in the Southern District of New York.

 On January 22, 2019, the Court issued an Order appointing Lead Plaintiffs and Counsel.
 Lead Plaintiffs filed an amended Complaint on April 5.
 On July 29, the parties informed the Court that they had reached a Settlement in principle.
+On September 23, the parties entered into a Stipulation and Agreement of Settlement.

 Company & Securities Information